The Great Way is very smooth, but people love the by-paths.

 Most of us do not consciously choose our false-self identity and thereby engage in self-destructive behavior.
 If we learned more about why and how we give energy to these unhealthy behavior patterns, we might then consider shifting our worldview.
 In the context of P-B many human actions are self-destructive, toxic, painful and curiously unavoidable; unavoidable, that is, so long as we continue to choose the reactions that support that narrative and its related identity.
 Why is that?

-One form of lying is called being “two-faced,” a skill that is a given in the hallowed halls of Congress.
+Moving on, we look at another form of lying called being “two-faced,” a skill readily found in the hallowed halls of Congress.
 Any politician (off the record of course) will admit that every representative of the people has to do it to access power.
-Before we continue to blame Washington for all of our problems let’s have the courage to look more closely at an ugly reality.
+Well, maybe, before we continue to blame Washington for all of our problems let’s have the courage to look more closely at an ugly reality.
 Virtually all of us are two-faced hypocrites.
-We all have a false self and lying or mis-representing our true feelings and or beliefs is often necessary to function and indeed to even survive in P-B. So relax, we are all doing the best we can under the circumstances.
+We all have a false self and lying or mis-representing our true feelings and/or beliefs is often necessary to function and indeed to even survive in P-B. So relax, we are all doing the best we can under the circumstances.
 Buuuuut, we could do much better if we began to make better choices.
-Once we understand the false self and how and why it expresses as it does, we can begin to dismantle those conditioned behaviors and shift the energy of our expression to our True self.
+Once we understand the false self and how and why it expresses as it does, we can begin to dismantle those conditioned behaviors and shift the energy of our expression to our True-self.

 We are perhaps loath to admit that fake laughing and lying are a public good and a political necessity, but they probably are as long as we insist on perpetuating P-B. Until we are willing to consider creating a radically different narrative for our community, we are stuck with an identity that continues to behave in ways that do not feel right somehow.

 [i] Murphy, Kate.
 “The Science of the Fake Laugh.”
 The New York Times.
 October 23, 2016, page 4.